hojinYang/spotify_recSys_challenge_2018/readme.md

 The charateristics of our model are as follows:
-* Unlike pure collaborate filtering model which only extend playlists not profiled at training time, our system generates a list of recommended tracks to a new playlist(not in the training set).
+* Unlike pure collaborate filtering model which only extend playlists profiled at training time, our system generates a list of recommended tracks to a new playlist(not in the training set).

 * Not only tracks but also artists are used to construct latent representation of playlists.